It’s 98.6 degrees Fahrenheit, right? Not necessarily, and here’s why that matters.

-If you’ve ever taken your temperature only to wonder if you’re cold-blooded after getting a low reading, it could be because the standard 98.6°F is based on some very old research.
+If you’ve ever taken your temperature only to wonder if you’re cold-blooded after getting a low reading, it could be because the standard 98.6 degrees F is based on some very old research.

-“A German physician came up with 98.6°F, or 37°C, as the average human temperature after obtaining millions of axillary (armpit) temperatures from 25,000 patients in 1851,” says Rose Taroyan, MD, MPH, a family medicine physician at Keck Medicine of USC and a clinical assistant professor of family medicine at the Keck School of Medicine of USC.
+“A German physician came up with 98.6 degrees F, or 37 degrees Celsius, as the average human temperature, after obtaining millions of axillary (armpit) temperatures from 25,000 patients in 1851,” says Rose Taroyan, MD, a family medicine physician at Keck Medicine of USC and clinical assistant professor of family medicine at the Keck School of Medicine of USC.

 Recently, the thinking on body temperature has changed a bit based on more current data.
 But in the age of COVID-19, in which fever is a main symptom, how does this shift affect how doctors determine a high body temperature?
 Let’s examine the evidence.